 I Left Azure Functions Behind.
 Go Durable Functions Might Bring Me Back.

-At Build this week, Microsoft shipped Go support for Azure Functions — first-class, in public preview, on the Flex Consumption plan.
-Nice headline.
-Not the part that got me.
+At Build this week, Microsoft shipped Go support for Azure Functions: first-class, in public preview, on the Flex Consumption plan.
+That's a solid headline if you've been waiting on the language, but on its own it wouldn't have gotten a post out of me.

-The part that got me is underneath it: Microsoft is building the Durable Task Framework for Go, with a managed backend that works whether you run on Functions or in your own container.
-For someone who walked away from Functions on purpose, that's the first thing in a while that's made me look back.
+The part that pulled me in sits underneath it.
+Microsoft is building the Durable Task Framework for Go, with a managed backend that works whether you run on Functions or in your own container.
+I walked away from Functions on purpose, and this is the first thing in a while that's made me look back.

 Why I Left, and What It Cost Me

-The platform I've been building is a Go backend in a monorepo.
-It breaks out into containers that drop neatly onto Container Apps or App Service.
-One language, one build story.
-I like it that way.
+The platform I've been building is a Go backend in a monorepo that breaks out into containers, and the containers drop neatly onto Container Apps or App Service.
+One language and one build story, which is how I like it.

-Functions never fit that.
-For years Go's only path there was Custom Handlers — a polite name for running your own web server behind an HTTP shim.
-So I skipped it and kept everything in containers.
+Functions never fit into that picture.
+For years, Go's only path onto the platform was Custom Handlers, which is a polite name for running your own web server behind an HTTP shim.
+So I skipped Functions and kept everything in containers.

-The honest cost: I left compute on the table.
-There's a whole class of work that's event-shaped and doesn't deserve an always-on container — email delivery, scheduled jobs, queue-driven tasks that wake up, do one thing, and go back to sleep.
+Skipping it cost me something, though: I left compute on the table.
+There's a whole class of work in my system that's event-shaped (email delivery, scheduled jobs, queue-driven tasks that wake up, do one thing, and go back to sleep), and none of it deserves an always-on container.
 That's the textbook case for serverless.
 Instead I run it in long-lived containers and hand-roll the scheduling, retries, and back-off that serverless would have handed me for free.

 The Real Prize: Durable Task in Go

-Most of that async work isn't one event — it's a process.
-Take email done right: send, wait for the delivery or bounce webhook, retry on a blip, escalate after a few tries, record the result — maybe over hours.
-If it dies halfway, it has to resume where it left off, not start over and double-send.
-That's not a function.
+Most of that async work turns out to be a multi-step process rather than a single event.
+Email done right means sending, waiting on the delivery or bounce webhook, retrying after a blip, escalating after a few failed tries, and recording the result — sometimes hours after the first send.
+If the process dies halfway through, it has to pick up where it left off instead of starting over and double-sending.
 That's an orchestration, and orchestrations are exactly what hand-rolled plumbing gets wrong.

-durabletask-go is Microsoft's Go take on the Durable Task Framework — the same engine behind .NET Durable Functions.
+durabletask-go is Microsoft's Go take on the Durable Task Framework, the same engine behind .NET Durable Functions.
 You write the workflow as plain Go: call an activity, await it, fan out and back in, or wait for an external event.
-It persists state so the whole thing survives a restart.
+The framework persists state as it goes, so the whole thing survives a restart.

-Here's that email flow as an orchestration, adapted from Microsoft's own samples.
-The retrying, the waiting, the resume-after-a-crash — that's the framework's job now, not mine:
+Here's that email flow written as an orchestration, adapted from Microsoft's own samples.
+All the retrying and waiting and resuming after a crash is the framework's job now:

 func EmailDeliveryOrchestrator(ctx *task.OrchestrationContext) (any, error) {